lonestarvirtual/skyOS/README.md

 ## Getting Started with Docker

+### Using a release

+This repository builds and releases a Docker image to our GitHub Docker repository.
+See `docker-compose.yml.example` for an example on how to pull the latest release and customize for your production environment.

+### Building your own image

 This repository comes equipped to be run within Docker.
 You will need `docker-compose` to build the image.
 An example ```docker-compose.yml``` is included.